core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When the server-initiated version of KUDOS is used, the two peers risk to run into a deadlock, if all the following conditions hold.

-* The client is a client-only device, i.e., it is not capable to act as CoAP server and thus does not listen for incoming requests.
+* The client is a client-only device, i.e., it does not act as CoAP server and thus does not listen for incoming requests.

 * The server needs to execute KUDOS, which, due to the previous point, can only be performed in its server-initiated version as per {{fig-message-exchange-server-init}}.
 That is, the server has to wait for an incoming non KUDOS request, in order to initiate KUDOS by replying with the first KUDOS message as a response.